The Meetings listed below are organised by Caterham U3A.

 We are hoping that more members will be prepared to help organise events.
 Please contact our Social Co-ordinator if you would like to get involved, or have other suggestions for maintaining a flourishing and diverse social calendar for Caterham U3A.

 2016 was the Thirtieth Anniversary of Caterham U3A.
 Take a look at our previous events page, which includes some photographs.

 |Dates for your Diary|

-David Allen will be talking about Manners Please Dearest - the do’s and don’ts of theVictoria Upper Middle Class.
+David Allen will be giving a talk about ‘Manners Please Dearest’ - the do’s and don’ts of theVictoria Upper Middle Class.
 Courtship, calling cards, dinner party etiquette and the mysterious language of the fan.

-|Mon Nov 30th||Caterham U3A - Annual General Meeting|
+|Mon Nov 23rd||Caterham U3A - Annual General Meeting|

 The AGM Minutes 2019 have been published.